 Why blend movement, breath and sound?

 In yoga, movement and breath are combined to promote physical and emotional well-being.
-In the Krishnamacharya and Desikachar’s lineage, this coordination of breath and movement is a fundamental aspect of asana practice but we have also been trained to add sound as a third component of practice.
-It makes good sense since sound is the first expression of breath: think of the first cry of an infant at birth, and then as the sound of breath being like a spontaneous and unuttered mantra which energizes and purifies our system throughout our lifetime.
+In the Krishnamacharya and Desikachar’s lineage, this coordination of breath and movement is a fundamental aspect of asana practice but sound can also be added as a third component of practice.
+Sound is indeed the first expression of breath: think of the first cry of an infant at birth, and then think of the sound of breath being like a spontaneous and unuttered mantra which energizes and purifies our system day in and day out.
+When introducing sound in practice, the first step is usually one of uttering simple vowel sounds.
+Then simple phrases are taught in a traditional “listen & repeat” fashion.

 What type of chanting will be taught?